On this page:

 Starting a school garden-to-cafeteria program involves additional coordination, effort and logistics.
 Implementation can be simple or complex depending on the size and scope of the school garden-to-cafeteria program (which could range from including greens or tomatoes in a salad bar in a single school to integrating produce into a lunch menu used district wide).
 If the school district contracts with a management company or other vendor to supply school lunches, an adjustment to the contract may be necessary.

-Accordingly, any adjustments to contracts of this nature can be overseen by a team of government contracts lawyers.
-From a legal standpoint, however, there are no federal impediments.
 There is no provision in the National School Lunch Program or other federal law that prevents school cafeterias from using school garden produce.
 In fact, you might be surprised to know that there are USDA Bulletins that state federal school food service funds can be used to purchase edible school gardening supplies and to support farm to school efforts.
 See:

 You might also be interested in Legal Issues Impacting Schoolyard Gardens presentation given at the 2013 Minnesota SchoolYard Garden Conference by Mary Marrow from the Public Health Law Center at William Mitchell College of Law.

 Below are examples of policy that have been created and adopted by various districts and states that provide protocol for harvesting, handling and serving garden grow produce.
 Also listed are general resources for school garden management and produce handling.

 CDE School Garden Management Bulletin created for School Nutrition Departments, responds to frequently asked questions regarding school gardens and using/purchasing produce from them.